PeridexisErrant/Scripts-for-the-Starter-Pack/README.md

 The Starter Pack for DF 34.11 can be found [here](http://dffd.wimbli.com/file.php?id=8687).

-`Copy data from an older Starter Pack.bat` and `_Run Me First (make folders and symlinks).bat` work as described above, with slight differences to match the circumstances of the pack.
+`Copy data from an older Starter Pack.bat` works as described above, with slight differences to match the circumstances of the pack.

 #### /Dwarf Fortress 34.11/_Move .dfmap files for Overseer.bat
 Copies all files of form `*.dfmap` to `User Generated Content/Overseer map files/`.
 These files are exported with the dfhack command `mapexport`, and used by the utility Fortress Overseer.
 They are *much* easier to find with the GUI if placed in a subfolder (created by symlink per above).